 “Your Daddy died Melanie, and I understand that nobody will ever feel the same pain that you do.
 They’re lucky.
 Very lucky.
 And so are you.
 Because you can understand what suffering feels like.
-Which means when somebody’s worst misery is an ingrowing toenail, you can identify with them and share their pain”
+This means when somebody’s worst misery is an ingrowing toenail, you can identify with them and share their pain”

 At that moment I felt peace.
 I felt warmth.
 I felt a rush of compassion.
-Of connection and of love.
+Of connection and love.
 And, to my utter surprise, I no longer felt alone.

 I realised that it wasn’t just about helping others come to terms with whatever was happening to them, it was also about finally understanding I wasn’t the only one to endure pain.
 That there were so many other people, just like me.
 People who were hurting.
 People looking for understanding and acceptance.

 The very next day I reached out to my friend again and asked her to tell me what had happened and how she was feeling.
 I was able to hear and understand.
-Connecting together in the experience, I know we both came away feeling lighter and even closer as a result.
+Connecting in the experience, I know we both came away feeling lighter and even closer as a result.

 I fundamentally believe that our deepest human desire is for love and acceptance.
 I’m also certain that the #metoo movement is fundamentally about human connection rather than condemnation of perpetrators.
 And I’m determined to continue standing up for similarities, not for differences.
-In a world where there is so much focus on what is wrong about people, places, cultures and beliefs… can you imagine how it could be when we choose to focus instead on what we share in common?
+In a world where there is so much focus on what is wrong with people, places, cultures and beliefs… can you imagine how it could be when we choose to focus instead on what we share in common?
 I can.
 And it makes me smile in the face of whatever is going on around me.

-And even if there’s nothing else that springs to mind, the fact remains that my mother was absolutely right.
+And even if there’s nothing else that springs to mind, the fact remains that my mother was right.
 Imagining people on the lavatory continues to be a fabulous leveller, and always makes me smile.